 Henry I. Miller, MD

 Henry I. Miller, MS, MD, is a Senior Fellow at the Pacific Research Institute in San Francisco.
-His research focuses on public policy toward science, technology, and medicine, encompassing a number of areas, including pharmaceutical development, genetic engineering, models for regulatory reform, precision medicine, and the emergence of new viral diseases.
+His research focuses on public policy toward science, technology, and medicine, encompassing a number of areas, including pharmaceutical development, precision medicine, genetic engineering, advances in agriculture, the emergence of new viral diseases, and models for regulatory reform.

 Dr. Miller served for fifteen years at the US Food and Drug Administration (FDA) in a number of posts.
 He was the medical reviewer for the first genetically engineered drugs to be evaluated by the FDA and thus instrumental in the rapid licensing of human insulin and human growth hormone.
 Thereafter, he was a special assistant to the FDA commissioner and the founding director of the FDA’s Office of Biotechnology.
 As a government official, Dr. Miller received numerous awards and citations.